Person stressed while reviewing emergency loan documents highlighting common borrowing mistakes

 When a lender pre-approves you for $2,500 but your actual need is $800, accepting the full amount feels like a safety buffer.
 In reality, every additional dollar borrowed at a high APR compounds your repayment obligation.
 A $2,500 loan at 36% APR over 12 months costs $702 in interest.
 The same rate on $800 costs $225.
 The math is straightforward, but crisis thinking is not.

 Before accepting any loan offer, write down the exact dollar amount of the emergency expense.
-Add a 10% buffer for unexpected related costs — nothing more.
+Add a 10% buffer for unexpected related costs and nothing more.
 If you are covering a medical bill, for example, first ask the provider about payment plans before borrowing at all.
 Our overview of common mistakes people make when covering unexpected medical bills shows that hospital billing departments frequently offer 0% internal financing that most patients never request.

 Key Takeaway: Borrowing $1,700 more than needed at 36% APR costs an extra $477 in interest over 12 months.
 Calculating the exact expense before signing prevents one of the most expensive installment loan mistakes borrowers make under pressure.